 THE EFFECT: One by one the magician is able to make three balls seemingly pass through solid cups.
 For the finale large sponge balls appear under two of the cups.
 One of the best magic tricks for kids, watch and learn my version of the classic Cups and Balls below...

 THE SECRET: I always like performing magic tricks for kids and this effect is a classic.
-For this trick you will either need to go and buy the Cups & Balls trick (it's really not that expensive).
+For this trick you will either need to go and buy the Cups & Balls trick (I now stock a nice set in my store HERE).
 Alternatively you can use three cups of the same size and some rolled up pieces of paper.

 Before the performance hide two larger sponge balls (or pieces of rolled up paper) in each of your hands.
 For the main cups and balls performance you will need four balls.
 However the audience is only ever aware of three!